Screen Time Rules for Class 10–12 Students: Balancing Study, Devices & Sleep

 If a student sleeps at 10 pm, stop all non-study device use by 8 pm.
 Instead, they can revise notes, journal, or listen to soft music.

-Sleep plays a direct role in memory retention.
-It helps consolidate what is studied during the day.
 You can explore this deeper in How to Help Your Child Stay Calm, Confident, and Focused During Class 12 Board Exams.

 Rule 3: Keep Devices Out of the Bedroom